This is a work in process, based on some comments that were made at TED two years ago about the need for the storage of vaccine.

-This crazy Canadian named Powel Crosley commercialized this thing called the IcyBall in 1928, and it was a really neat idea, and I'll get to why it didn't work, but here's how it works.
+This crazy Canadian named Powel Crosley commercialized this thing called the IcyBall, in 1928.
+It was a really neat idea, and I'll get to why it didn't work, but here's how it works.
 There's two spheres and they're separated in distance.
 One has a working fluid, water and ammonia, and the other is a condenser.
 You heat up one side, the hot side.
-The ammonia evaporates and it re-condenses in the other side.
+The ammonia evaporates and it recondenses in the other side.
 You let it cool to room temperature, and then, as the ammonia reevaporates and combines with the water back on the erstwhile hot side, it creates a powerful cooling effect.
-So, it was a great idea that didn't work at all.
+So it was a great idea that didn't work at all.
 They blew up.